Databricks asset bundles for Python wheels

 Create the bundle by using a template

 In these steps, you create the bundle by using the Databricks default bundle template for Python.
-These steps guide you to create a bundle that consists of files to build into a Python wheel and the definition of a Databricks job to build this Python wheel.
-You then validate, deploy, and build the deployed files into a Python wheel from the Python wheel job within your Databricks workspace.
+These steps guide you to create a bundle that consists of files to build into a Python wheel file and the definition of a Databricks job to build this Python wheel file.
+You then validate, deploy, and build the deployed files into a Python wheel file from the Python wheel job within your Databricks workspace.

 Step 1: Set up authentication

 In this step, you set up authentication between the Databricks CLI on your development machine and your Databricks workspace.
-This demo uses a Databricks configuration profile and a Databricks personal access token for authentication.
-See Databricks personal access token authentication and Databricks configuration profiles.
-For additional authentication types you can use instead, see Databricks client unified authentication.
+This article assumes that you want to use OAuth user-to-machine (U2M) authentication and a corresponding Databricks configuration profile named DEFAULT for authentication.

 Step 2: Create the bundle